-AFC Bournemouth star Richard Hughes: I'd pay to watch an Eddie Howe team but not a Jose Mourinho one
+RETIRING Cherries star Richard Hughes has revealed he would willingly pay to watch an Eddie Howe team – but not one managed by Jose Mourinho.

 Hughes, who is pondering an offer to join the club’s backroom staff after last week announcing he would be hanging up his boots, played alongside Howe during his first spell at Dean Court and under him for the past 18 months.